-RTÉ's Genre Head for Cláracha Gaeilge, Education and Science Colm O'Callaghan said, "RTÉ is delighted to partner with Science Foundation Ireland and the Insight Centre for Data Analytics to create a body of work that will form the basis of two new television programmes about stress and anxiety presented by Jennifer O'Connell.
+RTÉ's Genre Head for Cláracha Gaeilge, Education and Science Colm O'Callaghan said, "RTÉ is delighted to partner with Science Foundation Ireland and the Insight Centre for Data Analytics to create a body of work that will form the basis of two new television programmes presented by Jennifer O'Connell.
 We'd be very grateful if people could take time out of their busy day to help us with this research.
 Whether you're on the bus or train on the way to or from work, or whatever time suits you best during the day, we'd appreciate if you'd take a minute to answer five simple mood related questions.
 You can download the How Are You Ireland? app from this Friday and help us take the first step towards getting a better picture of the stress levels and moods affecting the nation."

 Speaking about the study, Dr Ruth Freeman, Director of Strategy and Communications for Science Foundation Ireland, said, “Mental health issues, which so many people in Ireland experience, can have severe physical and emotional impacts, with significant human, social and economic costs.
 Science Foundation Ireland is excited to be supporting this new research partnership, along with our SFI Research Centre Insight and its world-class researchers in data analytics.
 We look forward to seeing the fruits of this partnership, which will utilise cutting-edge technologies to learn more about how the Irish public is coping with modern life.
 We are also delighted to continue our work with RTÉ to ensure that people in Ireland can engage in discussions about scientific research and discovery, and the impacts it can have on our lives.”